Resxt/Plutonium-T4-Scripts/mod_downloader/README.md

 ### Setup

-If you downloaded the script without a configuration (from here) then you can run the script and add the web server/FastDL server IP like prompted.\
+If you got redirected here for the download you can download the script [here](https://raw.githubusercontent.com/Resxt/T4-Server-Scripts/main/mod_downloader/mod_downloader.ps1) by right-clicking anywhere and clicking on `Save page as`.\
+Make sure to put `.ps1` at the end of the file name and to choose `all or all files` in `Save as/save as type.p` Then once you run the script you will have to put the web server/Fast DL URL like prompted.
+You can get this by reading the instructions on the server you're coming from or asking there.

-If you downloaded the script with a configuration you can start using the script.
+If you already downloaded the script from somewhere else it probably comes with a `data` folder which has a configuration file that holds the IP, so you can just run the script.

+It's recommended to put the script in a folder to keep things organized.
+For example in a folder called `server_scripts` in your World at War folder.

 ### Using the script